blaxxun-boop/LocalizationManager/README.md

 Download the LocalizationManager.dll from the release section to the right.
 Including the DLL is best done via ILRepack (https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task).
 You can load this package (ILRepack.Lib.MSBuild.Task) from NuGet.

+You will also need to add YamlDotNet (https://github.com/aaubry/YamlDotNet) to your project, to allow it to read YAML and JSON files.

-If you have installed ILRepack via NuGet, simply create a file named `ILRepack.targets` in your project and copy the following content into the file.
+If you have installed ILRepack and YamlDotNet via NuGet, simply create a file named `ILRepack.targets` in your project and copy the following content into the file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>